AU-ExoMars/PCOT/mkdocs/docs/roadmap.md

     * User guide
         * Page each on the main elements of the UI
         * Page on *expr* nodes
+        * documentation for properties of nodes for library use (e.g. *expr* nodes have ".expr")
         * How-to for common tasks

 * Obtain user stories for analysis of HK data (which could potentially